Gynaecology and Urology

 Urologists specialise in the treatment of diseases, injuries and disorders of the kidneys and bladder.
 Whether you're male or female, your sex organs and your urinary tract are connected or co-located in the same area of the body, so urologists may treat some conditions also treated by gynecologists.
 Some urologists specialize.
 They may focus on kidney transplants, or only treat men who have problems with erections.
 Others may limit their practice to only men or only women.

-Here at Western Downs General Practice we deal with both these areas with Dr Sidenko having a special interest and expertise in both of them.
+Here at Western Downs General Practice we deal with both these areas.
 We closely liaise with specialists and the Toowoomba Hospital when referrals are needed.